![]() |

 Vitamin K (fat-soluble)

-Daily RequirementsVitamins contain no useful energy for the body, but they do link and regulate the sequence of metabolic reactions that release energy from the food we consume.
+Daily RequirementsVitamins contain no valuable energy for the body but link and regulate the sequence of metabolic reactions that release energy from the food we consume.
 Vitamins cannot be made in the body and must be obtained in our diet.
-A well-balanced diet provides an adequate quantity of all vitamins regardless of age and level of physical activity.
-The recommended daily requirements of vitamins for men, women are shown in the Table below (NHS Direct Online 2007)[1].
+A well-balanced diet provides an adequate quantity of all vitamins regardless of age and physical activity level.
+The recommended daily requirements of vitamins for men and women are shown in the Table below (NHS Direct Online 2007)[1].
 These requirements should be easily met if a balanced diet is adhered to.
-Some groups may be at greater risk of developing vitamin deficiencies than others e.g. those on restricted diets, patients who have digestive disorders that affect the absorption of fat and patients on lipid-lowering medication.
-For these groups, there may be advantages in taking a general or specific vitamin supplement following advice from a doctor or nutritionist.
+Some groups may be at higher risk of developing vitamin deficiencies than others, e.g. those on restricted diets, patients with digestive disorders that affect the absorption of fat and patients on lipid-lowering medication.
+There may be advantages in taking a general or specific vitamin supplement following advice from a doctor or nutritionist for these groups.

-Toxicity of VitaminsFat-soluble vitamins should not be consumed in excess as they are stored in the body and an excess can result in side effects.
-An excess of vitamin A may result in irritability, weight loss, dry itchy skin in children and nausea, headache, diarrhoea in adults.
+Toxicity of VitaminsFat-soluble vitamins should not be consumed in excess as they are stored in the body, and an excess can result in side effects.
+An excess of vitamin A may result in irritability, weight loss, dry itchy skin in children and nausea, headache, and diarrhoea in adults.
 An excess of water-soluble vitamins should not result in any side effects as they will disperse in the body fluids and voided in the urine.
-Free RadicalsElectron leakage in the electron transport system results in approximately 2 to 5% of oxygen-containing free radicals like superoxide, hydrogen peroxide and hydroxyl.
+Free RadicalsElectron leakage in the electron transport system results in approximately 2 to 5% oxygen-containing free radicals like superoxide, hydrogen peroxide and hydroxyl.
 The body's level of pentane can be used to monitor the number of free radicals.
-Exercise increases the production of free radicals and a build-up of free radicals increases the potential for cellular damage to many biological substances.
+Exercise increases the production of free radicals, and a build-up of free radicals increases the potential for cellular damage to many biological substances.
 Research indicates that the body's natural defences of a well-nourished athlete are adequate in response to increased amounts of free radicals.
-Available research indicates that if supplements can be beneficial in combating free radicals then vitamin E may be the most effective.
-Vitamin and mineral interactionsMany vitamins and minerals interact, working alongside each other in groups e.g. a good balance of vitamin D, calcium, phosphorus, magnesium, zinc, fluoride, chloride, manganese, copper and sulphur is required for healthy bones.
-Many of them can enhance or impair another vitamin or mineral's absorption and functioning e.g. an excessive amount of iron can cause a deficiency in zinc.
+Available research indicates that vitamin E may be the most effective if supplements can be beneficial in combating free radicals.
+Vitamin and mineral interactionsMany vitamins and minerals interact, working together in groups, e.g. a good balance of vitamin D, calcium, phosphorus, magnesium, zinc, fluoride, chloride, manganese, copper and sulphur is required for healthy bones.
+Many of them can enhance or impair another vitamin or mineral's absorption and functioning, e.g. an excessive amount of iron can cause a zinc deficiency.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: